How to Perform the Test

 Remove a glass vial from the carton, fill the eyedropper pipette ¾ full with the sample oil to

-the quantity of sample oil added should be equal to the amount of liquid in the vial.
+quantity of sample oil added should be equal to the amount of liquid in the vial.
+Replace the

-Replace the cap and shake vigorously for 20 seconds.
-Remove the cap, place the vial on a
+cap and shake vigorously for 20 seconds.
+Remove the cap, place the vial on a flat surface in

-squeeze the suction bulb fully between two fingers, expelling and excess liquid in the tube
+the suction bulb fully between two fingers, expelling and excess liquid in the tube onto a small

-onto a small paper towel.
+paper towel.
 (Disregard any purple color that may form on the towel.)
-With the
+With the suction bulb

-suction bulb squeezed fully, insert the other open end of the tube into the bottom of the glass
+squeezed fully, insert the other open end of the tube into the bottom of the glass vial.

-bottom of the vial, to flow slowly to the top of the indicator tube.
-When the liquid just passes
+of the vial, to flow slowly to the top of the indicator tube.
+When the liquid just passes the top felt

-the top felt plug (about 1/8 inch), quickly remove the suction bulb, being careful not to allow
+plug (about 1/8 inch), quickly remove the suction bulb, being careful not to allow any more

 Remove the indicator tube from the vial, wipe the lower end with a paper towel, and place on